norm-y-1/medsup/README.md

-# MedSup Pro — Medicine Supply Demo
+# InsureCare POC — Medicine Supply Demo

 A **small but professional** frontend demo for a medical supplies catalog.
 Built with **React + Vite + TS + Tailwind + Effector** with a local **mock API** (persisted in `localStorage`).
 Includes **Jest** unit tests, a **Cypress** E2E example, and a tiny **Jasmine** spec to showcase multiple test runners.